 The golden paste Shiro Miso is the sweetest, lightest, youngest miso, and is extremely popular in Japan.
 It has half the salt of other misos and is also called 'sweet white' or 'Kyoto-style' miso.
 It's ideal for warm weather as a seasoning, a dip, in soups and dressings, as a marinade, or spread on potatoes, sweet corn, and bread.
 Miso-Tahini is a supreme bread spread.
 Digestive enzymes, protective isoflavones, and fatty acids in miso contribute to good health.
-Gluten Free and easy to use in a resealable standing pouch.
+Easy to use in a resealable standing pouch.

 Eden Shiro (Rice) Miso is often referred to as 'sweet white' or 'Kyoto-style' miso.
 The main ingredients in shiro miso are koji fermented organic rice and steamed non-GMO, organic whole soybeans that have unique beneficial qualities and are easy to assimilate.
 Healthful bacteria and enzymes break down the carbohydrates and proteins into easily assimilable sugars and amino acids, beneficial digestive enzymes, vitamins and minerals.
 Such high quality miso is five times higher in protective isoflavones than other soy foods.